Skip to content

 Concepts

 This page defines and articulates key concepts that are relevant to the Cloudflare DNS service and are used in this documentation.
-For more concepts and broader descriptions, check out the Cloudflare Learning Center.
+For more concepts and broader descriptions, refer to the Cloudflare Learning Center.

 Domain

 Also known as domain name, a domain is the string of text that identifies a specific website, such as google.com or facebook.com.
-Every time you access a website from your web browser, a DNS query takes place and the domain name is mapped to the actual IP address where the website is hosted.
+Every time you access a website from your web browser, a DNS query takes place and the DNS service maps the domain to the actual IP address where the website is hosted.

 Registrar

 Before you can start using the Cloudflare DNS service, you must first have a domain.
 This is achieved by using a service called registrar.
-As explained in our Learning Center, a registrar handles the reservation of domain names as well as the assignment of IP addresses for those domains.
+As explained in our Learning Center, a registrar handles the reservation of domain names.

 Zone

-DNS zone is an administrative concept used for delegating control over DNS settings for different domains, subdomains or a set of both.
-You can read more about this in the specific Learning Center article.
+DNS zone is an administrative concept used for delegating control over a given domain and its subdomains.
+Read more in the "What is a DNS zone?"
+Learning Center article.

-For the purpose of this documentation, keep in mind that each site added to a Cloudflare account is listed in the account home page as a zone.
-The exact properties and behaviors of your zone depend on its setup option.
+For the purpose of this documentation, keep in mind that each domain added to a Cloudflare account is listed in the account home page as a zone.
+The exact properties and behaviors of your zone depend on its DNS setup.

 DNS records